 I have been enormously fortunate to work with talented church staff, first as a religious educator and youth advisor, then as a student minister and as an intern.
-In Columbia, it has been my pleasure to work with a gifted and committed religious educator, a music director a talented Music Director, and dedicated long-term office and maintenance staff.
+In Midland, Columbia, and Louisville, it has been my pleasure to work with gifted and committed religious educators, music directors, and dedicated long-term office and maintenance staff.
 I maintain a deep appreciation for the work of support staff, from secretaries to sextons, without whom our church buildings might literally collapse.

 My most strongly held belief about the practical art of church life is this.
 If congregants, staff, and ministers work with good intent and assume good intent of others, then anything is possible.
 I promise to always assume good intent on your part and hope that we can build that mutual trust that makes all goals achievable.
 One last critical element…a sense of humor.